Why Are My Isopods Escaping?

 How to Prevent Escaping

-When these conditions are balanced, isopods typically remain within the substrate and under shelter where they feel most secure.
+When these factors are balanced, isopods will remain within the substrate where they naturally thrive.

 Final Thoughts

-Isopods attempting to escape their enclosure is usually a response to environmental conditions rather than random behaviour.
+Isopods attempting to escape is usually a response to environmental imbalance rather than random behaviour.
+By correcting humidity, airflow, and substrate issues, most colonies will settle quickly.